nickovic/rtamt/README.md

 - The bounded-future fragment of STL is inspired by [2]
 - The interface-aware interpretation of STL quantitative semantics is inspired by [3]
-- The periodic-sampling interpretation of specifications (even in presence of timestamps that are not prefectly periodic) is inpired by [4]
+- The periodic-sampling interpretation of specifications (even in presence of timestamps that are not perfectly periodic) is inspired by [4]
 - The translation of bounded-future STL to "equirobust" past STL prior to the online monitoring phase is inspired by [2]

 ## Specification Language